freenas/freenas-docs/userguide/virtualmachines.rst

 a device to display :guilabel:`Edit`, :guilabel:`Delete`,
 :guilabel:`Change Device Order`, and :guilabel:`Details` options:

-* :guilabel:`Edit` shows a form to change a device.
+* :guilabel:`Edit` modifies a device.

 * :guilabel:`Delete` removes the device from the VM.

 * :guilabel:`Change Device Order` sets the priority number for booting this device.
-Lower numbers are higher in boot priority.
+Smaller numbers are higher in boot priority.

 * :guilabel:`Details` shows additional information about the specific device.
-This includes the physical interface and MAC address in a *NIC* device, the path to the VM zvol in a *DISK* device, and the path to an :file:`.iso` or other file for a *CDROM* device.
+This includes the physical interface and MAC address in a *NIC* device, the path to the zvol in a *DISK* device, and the path to an :file:`.iso` or other file for a *CDROM* device.